byron-mobile/vbsScripts/README.md

 # SuperScripts

 A small series of scripts to help your computer.
+This was my first project as a test.